 Gross Lease can be carried out in different variations based on the requirement.
-It can be entered as an absolute gross lease agreement or can be modified to have best of both gross as well as net lease features.
-In some cases, it may be agreed as a full-service lease.
+It can be entered as an absolute gross lease agreement or can be modified to have the best of both gross as well as net lease features.
+In some cases, it may be agreed upon as a full-service lease.

 Modified Gross Lease

 Modified Gross Lease can be defined as an amalgamation of an absolute gross lease and absolute net lease.
 You can also address them as a modified net lease.
 As the name suggests, it is a basic gross lease with few compromises that benefit both the tenant and the landlord.
 In such a type of rent agreement, not all expenses are borne by the landlord.
 Some of the expenses may need to be borne by the tenant.
 Some of the commonly negotiated expenses include property tax, insurance, common area maintenance (CAM), utilities, and repairs.